sari-saba-sadiya/EEGExtract/README.md

 A pyhton package for extracting EEG features.
 First developed for the paper ["Unsupervised EEG Artifact Detection and Correction"](https://www.frontiersin.org/articles/10.3389/fdgth.2020.608920/abstract), published in Frontiers in Digital Health, Special issue on Machine Learning in Clinical Decision-Making.
 [Press here](https://www.frontiersin.org/articles/10.3389/fdgth.2020.608920/bibTex) or scroll to the bottom of this page for BibTex citation.

-To the best of our knowladge EEGExtract is the most comprihensive library for EEG feature extraction currently available.
-This library is actively mentained, please open an issue if you believe adding a specific feature will be of benefit for the community.
+To the best of our knowledge EEGExtract is the most comprehensive library for EEG feature extraction currently available.
+This library is actively maintained, __please open an issue if you believe adding a specific feature will be of benefit for the community!__

 ## Setup